 2. Always work on a photocopied form first and then complete the original copy.

-3. Have a counselor, English teacher, and/or parent proofread the rough draft.
+3. Have a counsellor, English teacher, and/or parent proofread the rough draft.
 This will help eliminate mistakes and make your application more polished.

 4. Read all the instructions carefully.
 Record the deadline.

 6. Request reference letters and transcripts well in advance of the deadline date.
-This gives the people you are asking to enough time to complete the requested task.
-When you must send a transcript with your application use most current transcript you can, which is after each term/semester.
-Each time you ask the counselor for a current transcript, ask for a number of original copies to be made.
-This way, you can file these copies and have them ready.
+This gives the people you are asking enough time to complete the requested task.
+When you must send a transcript with your application use the most current transcript you can, which is after each term/semester.
+You can access your transcript through student connect.
 Reference letters may be photocopied.
 So if you make a number of photocopies of each reference letter, and then file them, they are easily accessible as needed.

 8. Do be creative.
 This is especially true when you are responding to some of the essay questions.